janericbuehrer/Masterthesis/supplementaryFigures/README.md

 # `Supplementary Figures`

 This repository holds all codes for the supplementary figures found in the appendix of my thesis.
-Note that figure A2 and A3 are part of the anc_reconstruction.R file.
+Note that figure A2 and A3 are part of the figure_4.2.R file.

 Folder alternative approach (Appendix section A.1): The following will guide you through the process of my alternative approach to get events count from the JSON output of RevBayes:
 1. Use the correct_json_output.py to make the output of RevBayes in line with JSON-structure.